lawlesscreation/coding-standards/javascript-jquery.md

 });
 ```

+### Avoid using `document.ready`

+This is because by putting your scripts at the end of the DOM (before the `</body>` tag) you know the DOM is going to be compiled by the time your scripts run.

 ## CDN

 I personally think its still a good idea to grab jQuery and jQuery UI from a CDN: